svakam/sign-ps-script/README.md

 If successful, you should have some copies of the certificate ```ATA Authenticode``` installed in your "Local Computer" cert store.
 In addition, your helper script should now contain a digital signature at the end of the file (the helper is locally authenticated from here on out without running it in an ```Unrestricted``` session).

 Just run this now-authorized helper script against any unsigned script.
+Ensure you're running the script in a separate session that isn't ```Unrestricted```.

 **NOTE:** If you modify a script after it's signed, just re-run the helper against the new script to re-sign it.
 It won't work otherwise.